 Share your expertise

-Please contribute and share your lessons for configuring systems or applications, tuning considerations, code, common challenges, troubleshooting errors, as well as anything else you think would be helpful for your colleagues.
+Please contribute and share your lessons for configuring systems or applications, tuning considerations, code, common challenges, troubleshooting errors, and anything else you think would be helpful for your colleagues.

 Agency security is enhanced when PIV credentials are used for authentication to agency systems and facilities.
-PIV credentials allow for a high level of assurance in the individuals that access your resources, because they are only issued by trusted providers to individuals that have been verified in person.
+PIV credentials allow for a high level of assurance in the individuals that access your resources, because the credentials are only issued by trusted providers to individuals that have been verified in person.
 PIV credentials are highly resistant to identity fraud, tampering, counterfeiting, and exploitation.